Shakird/Exchange_Rate/README.md

 # Exchange_Rate
-A basic exchange rate converter created using React.
+A currency converter created using React(API from 'https://exchangeratesapi.io' ).